-• The paper isn't aligned properly through the paper feed.
+The Printer isn't aligned properly through the paper feed.
 ACTION: make sure the paper is lined up with the left and right sides of the paper feed.
-See Figure 6-58.
+Figure 6-60.

-Figure 6-58 Paper alignment through paper feed
+Figure 6-60 Paper Alignment

-• The roll could be nearly empty, leaving a lightweight core that might get off center if the printouts are torn off too quickly.
+• The roll could be nearly empty, leaving a lightweight core that might get off center if the printouts are torn off quickly.